 Strangford Lough, the Mourne Mountains, gardens and pretty paddocks - the views from Edenvale in County Down are delightful.
 Located about a half-hour drive from Belfast, this historic B&B makes a great base for exploring the surrounding area with everything from horse riding to golf close by.
-And don't miss the Edenvale breakfast, made with their own eggs, homemade bread and local bacon. edenvalehouse.com
+And as if that wasn't enough, Edenvale's breakfast is legendary, with their own eggs, homemade bread and local bacon. edenvalehouse.com

-2. BLACKHEAD
+2. INIS MEÁIN SUITES